- Police Department

 Our Ride Along program allows all citizens a chance to ride with an experienced on-duty officer on their regular patrol shift.
-You never know what will happen—from "routine" patrol work to emergency responses or a major case investigation.

 Community Oriented Policing (COP)

 Community Oriented Policing is a revitalization of an age-old concept where citizens and police officers know one another and work closely together to positively impact social problems in the community and improve the quality of life.

 Paso Robles Police Department Officers are available to provide classroom education and demonstrations to schools, community groups, clubs and organizations.
 Tours of the Public Safety Center, home of Police and Emergency Services are also available.